-You Need to Know this Australian Sustainable Label: the story behind Sticks + Stone
+The Story Behind Australian Sustainable Label: Sticks + Stone

 Recently I came across this Australian designed and made fashion label, and I was immediately enamoured by the beauty of the clothes, as well as its creator's strong passion for sustainable and ethical fashion.

 Sticks + Stone was founded earlier this year by Jacky Stickler, who, after spending the first decade of her career as a marketing specialist, recently decided to return to her roots and begin on a path more aligned with her passion for positive social contribution & environmental practices.